 He also highlights the importance of providing charging facilities at work and says: “If employees have to spend working time at a garage charging, the business case will quickly go out the window.”

 “There are more and more long range EV options out there, stop thinking about it, just go for it - it says a lot about your business when you show up in an eco-friendly vehicle,”

 Sales of Electric Cars

-There are currently 10,000 Electric Vehicles on the road in Ireland.
-The National Framework on alternative fuels forecasts a total of 20,000 passenger EV's on our roads by the end of 2020.
-Sales of new EVs doubled in 2018 from the previous year and we predict sales will triple in 2019.
+There are currently 100,000 Electric Vehicles on the road in Ireland.
+The National Framework on alternative fuels forecasts a total of 180,000 passenger EV's on our roads by the end of 2025.
+Sales of new EVs doubled in 2022 and was almost 4 times that of 2019.